 While this box is fantastic at controlling odors (and many reviewers say it's the best), you can't use ordinary litter with it.
 Instead, you have to use the company's crystal litter.
 On the plus side, this litter won't stick to your cat's paws, is 99 percent dust-free, and is up to five times more effective at absorbing odors than ordinary litter.
 However, some reviewers note that the crystals have a noticeable scent of their own, which may be a negative for some.
 Stirring the crystals about once a day can help prevent this and keep your home stink-free.

 What cat owners say: "For a single cat family, this is a godsend.
 I no longer have to scoop everyday, instead cleaning once every 3 weeks.
 I use the Forever Tray with the Scoop Free and it's wonderful as well.
 I do wish that I had spent a little bit more money and gotten the hooded version, though, as the cat does kick some litter out.
 The smell in our house has improved 100%.
 The ScoopFree is on the large size.
 Make sure you have enough space ahead of time.
 Much larger than our original litter box.
 Added some of the old cat litter to help make the transition smoother."

 2. Best For Multiple Cats: CatGenie Self-Washing Self-Flushing Cat Box

-3. Best For Heavy Cats Up To 15 Pounds: LitterMaid Automatic Self-Cleaning Classic Litter Box
+3. Best For Heavy Cats: LitterMaid Automatic Self-Cleaning Classic Litter Box

 Bustle may receive a portion of sales from products purchased from this article, which was created independently from Bustle's editorial and sales departments.